JhanXXX/JhanXXX.github.io/_pages/about.md

 ### Innovation Center Asia, Volkswagen Group China
 *2024.01 - 2024.07 | Beijing, China | R&D Intern*
--	The production of “University Map” report: Academic review, technical updates, and research focus about power electronics (SiC, GaN) in recognized institutes in China.
+-	Production of “University Map” report: Academic review, technical updates, and research focus about power electronics (SiC, GaN) in recognized institutes in China.
 -	Assisted in the communication with the potential cooperators (professors / research group).
 -	Designed and conducted user experience study for the new prototype test drive.

 ### Innovation Center PACE, Tongji University
 *2022 - 2024 | Shanghai, China | Student Leadership Board Memeber*

-Funded project: Prospective Research on Human-Machine Interaction (HMI) in Intelligent Cockpits and Future Mobility Scenarios: Holographic Displays, Brain-Computer Interfaces, and AI for HMI (NDA)
+NDA Funded project: Prospective Research on Human-Machine Interaction (HMI) in Intelligent Cockpits and Future Mobility Scenarios: Holographic Displays, Brain-Computer Interfaces, and AI for HMI

 -	Project description: Developing multimodal interaction concepts and envisioning usage scenarios.
 This project comprised three sub-projects spanning two years with total active duration of 13 months.
 Deliverables were presented as visual proof-of-concept (PoC) demonstrations and written report.
 -	Responsibility: (1) Organising and hosting roundtable events with experts and industrial leaders, designing user research methodologies, (2) conducting structured interviews and gamified cognitive experiments, (3) leading cross-disciplinary team collaboration (over 30 team members), (4) meetings and presentations with the sponsors and supervisors.